priteshgudge/redux-starter-project/readme.md

 This repo includes the `learn-redux` folder which is where you will build your application as well as a number of partially finished `client` folder contents that correspond with the **start** of each video.
 These stepped folders should be used to reference or restore your application if things aren't working 100%.

-There are only folders for videos which have significant changes.

 ## Getting Started

 Fork or download this repo and run `npm install` in the `learn-redux` folder with the `package.json` file.

-## Pull Requests

-Pull requests that fix dependencies between the videos and this repo are welcome as long as they correspond with the code written in the videos.

 ## FAQ / Help